Ego2509/targetWordlist/README.md

 # Install

 Clone the repo and use the script on the folder.
-I have only tested this code with `zsh`, so it is recomended to have it.
+I have only completely tested this code with `zsh`, but a `bash` version has been added [here](https://github.com/Ego2509/targetWordlist/tree/bash-adaptation) and has the lastest changes.

 ```zsh
 git clone https://github.com/Ego2509/targetWordlist.git